How do you overcome a bad job market? Groom a dynamite personal brand

 Personal branding is about self-promotion

 This misconception falls into the same bucket as the notion that “my results will speak for themselves.”
-It is clear results matter, but if you operate under the assumption that others will naturally see your great outcomes, you’ll find yourself falling short.
+It is true that clear results matter, but if you operate under the assumption that others will naturally see your great outcomes, you’ll find yourself falling short.

 Thinking about your personal brand does not equate to self-centered self-promotion, but the promise of your brand must be known to be capitalized on.
 As described in Harvard Business Review, “A strong personal leadership brand allows all that’s powerful and effective about your leadership to become known to your colleagues, enabling you to generate maximum value.”